ThiagoRech1997/ToneForge/README.md

 └── AndroidManifest.xml            # Configuração do app
 ```

+## 🎹 MIDI Learn

+ToneForge now supports **MIDI Learn** for real-time control of effect parameters using external MIDI controllers.

+### How to use

+1. Go to **Settings > MIDI Learn** and enable MIDI support.
+2. Connect your MIDI controller (USB OTG or Bluetooth, if supported).
+3. Long-press any effect parameter (slider/knob) to enter MIDI Learn mode.
+4. Move a control on your MIDI device to map it to the selected parameter.
+5. The mapping is saved and will persist for future sessions.

+You can manage and clear mappings in the MIDI section of the settings.

+> **Note:** Requires a compatible MIDI device.

 ## 🚀 Como Usar

 1. **Instalar**: Compile e instale o APK no dispositivo Android